-Journalists deal with at least hundreds of press releases daily, and this can be daunting if you’re writing a business press release.
+Journalists deal with hundreds of press releases daily, and this can be daunting if you’re writing a business press release.
 In this digital age, you may wonder if they are still relevant to businesses.
 In fact, not only are they still relevant, they still play a crucial role in the success of a business that is aiming for visibility and brand awareness.
 Since journalists are known to sample engaging press releases to find inspiration for a story to publish, it’s well worth taking the time to craft an effective press release.

 The evolution of press releases across the years means they are important to the digital landscape.